-The Cal State East Bay graduate nursing program seeks to build and expand on baccalaureate nursing practice and to prepare nurses with broad knowledge and skills for advanced nursing practice and leadership.
+The Cal State East Bay graduate nursing program seeks to build and expand on Baccalaureate nursing practice and to prepare nurses with broad knowledge and skills for advanced nursing practice and leadership.

 Professional nursing standards are used in the development, implementation, and evaluation of program curricula as well in teaching and evaluation of student learning outcomes.
-The professional standards incorporated on the MSN program curriculum include Essentials of Master's Education in Nursing (AACN, 2021), Core Competencies of Nurse Educators (NLN), and ANA Code of Ethics for nurses.
+The professional standards incorporated on the MSN program curriculum include Essentials of Master's Education in Nursing (AACN, 2021)3, Core Competencies of Nurse Educators (NLN)4, and the ANA Code of Ethics for nurses.5

 The curriculum consists of five core courses, five specialty courses, a practicum, and Master synthesis.
-All course instructions are delivered via online synchronous or asynchronous method.
+All course instructions are delivered via online asynchronous methods.
 Additionally, students are required to attend a two-day MSN immersion experience each fall at the Cal State East Bay Hayward campus.